 updated_document, new=True)

-By using find_and_modify the ongo display only the changes the current user made to a book, without displaying any changes made at the same time by any other user.
-However, it should be pointed out that find_and_modify not work in many cases because it can update and return only one document, and you specify the write concern of the operation when using it.
+By using “find_and_modify” the MongoDB application displays only the changes the current user made to a book, without displaying any changes made at the same time by any other user.
+However, it should be pointed out that “find_and_modify” does not work in many cases because it can update and return only one document, and you cannot specify the write concern of the operation when using it.

-The alternative to using find_and_modify is to use update(). update() can update more than one document, and .
+The alternative to using “find_and_modify” is to use update(). update() can update more than one document, and the user can specify the write concern.
 The problem with using update() in this application is that it does not return the modified document.
-As a result, after using update(), a separate books.find() query necessary to retrieve the modified document in order to display the book’s updated information on the webpage.
+As a result, after using update(), a separate books.find() query is necessary to retrieve the modified document in order to display the book’s updated information on the webpage.
 If a second user made changes to the document in between the time that the first user’s update() and find() queries were executed, the changes that the second user made would be displayed to the first user, which is not ideal.

 For the Cassandra Application

-In the Cassandra application, the following statement that perform the addition of the “Year” field is prepared for “batch” mode execution:
+In the Cassandra application, the following statement that performs the addition of the “Year” field is prepared for “batch” mode execution:

 batch.add("UPDATE "+table_name+" SET value = %s WHERE id = %s and property =